- Natural areas

 Wisconsin State Natural Areas Program Trout Lake Conifer Swamp (No. 21)

 Trout Lake Conifer Swamp is a small, mature northern wet-mesic forest composed of white cedar, black spruce, tamarack, and balsam fir.
 The ground cover is carpeted with sphagnum moss in which grow a number of orchids, one-sided pyrola, one-flowered wintergreen, American starflower, bunchberry, Canada mayflower, and many other typical bog plants.
 In the northwestern corner a series of springs flow to the northwest.
 Alder and black ash dominate in these areas.
 Surrounding the swamp are large-toothed aspen and white birch.
 Nesting birds include many warblers: Nashville, black and white, blackburnian, black-throated green, yellow-rumped, and northern parula.
 Black bears and large numbers of phantom crane flies have been observed.
+Recent water level changes have resulted in tree mortality and have compromised the quality of the site.
 Trout Lake Conifer Swamp is owned by the DNR and was designated a State Natural Area in 1953.

 From Woodruff, go north on U.S. Hwy.
 51, 6 miles, then northeast on County M 2 miles or 0.25 miles past the intersection with County N. The natural area lies northwest of the highway.

 The DNR's state natural areas program is comprised of lands owned by the state, private conservation organizations, municipalities, other governmental agencies, educational institutions and private individuals.
 While the majority of SNAs are open to the public, access may vary according to individual ownership policies.
 Public use restrictions may apply due to public safety, or to protect endangered or threatened species or unique natural features.
 Lands may be temporarily closed due to specific management activities.
 Users are encouraged to contact the landowner for more specific details.